 All kidding aside, someone else may have created an image that illustrates your needs perfectly.

 Yes, the alligator shown in the image above is a pretty extreme example of why choosing stock photography might be the best option.
 But sometimes the effort required to create something original outweighs the value of originality.

 Consider a small community in South Florida seeking wildlife imagery to promote ecotourism?
 If the wetlands adjacent to this destination are frequented by nature lovers, they are probably also widely photographed.
-Use long tail keyword searches for local and regional photographers that are willing to sell.
+Use long-tail keyword searches for local and regional photographers that are willing to grant permission or to sell.
 Or, scour stock photography sites for images that are generic in nature—think close-ups on wildlife typical to your region.

 There are no professional photographers working in your area.
 Zero.

 Please forgive the hyperbole.
 It could be you don’t have any budget allocated to hire a photographer.
 Or you’re up against a hard deadline—simply out of time for a photo shoot.

 Stock sites have improved their image selections of lesser-known places across the country.
 Using an application process, they accept contributions from photographers all around the world.
 More populated or popular places are photographed more often so naturally, great images from these places are easier to find.
 I’ve searched for images for some of our wonderful, but smaller, destination clients.
 There are often not many images out there, but what is available is usually good quality.
 For example, I would happily use this image found on Shutterstock searching “Dauphin Island, Alabama”, in marketing that we worked with that destination to create.

 Recently, stock photography services have begun to offer options to create custom images that support your brand.
 I can’t imagine this is a more affordable option than hiring a photographer and working with them to capture authentic images that reveal the character of your community, but it’s certainly an option.